zoharbabin/karaokify/README.md

-## 2\.
-README.md

-# karaokify – Turn Long Audio into Karaoke-Style Highlights Videos
+# karaokify – Turn Long Audio/Video into Karaoke-Style Highlights Videos

-This project allows you to automatically generate a refined, **karaoke-style** video from an audio file.
+This project allows you to automatically generate a refined, **karaoke-style** video from either a video file or an audio file.
 It highlights textual segments, crossfades audio clips, overlays waveforms, and burns subtitles into a final MP4 video.
-The process is ideal for creating highlight reels of podcasts, interviews, or any long-form audio.
+The process is ideal for creating highlight reels of podcasts, interviews, lectures, or any long-form audio/video content.

 ---

 ## Features

+- **Flexible Input**: Accept either a video file (which provides both audio and background) or separate audio and background files.
 - **Highlight Extractor**: Uses an LLM (via [litellm](https://pypi.org/project/litellm/)) to intelligently select key segments from a transcript.
 - **Crossfade**: Smoothly transitions between highlight segments in the audio.
 - **Waveform Overlay**: Generates a colorized waveform with an optional shadow or offset effect.